smartdevicelink/sdl_evolution/proposals/nnnn-secondary-transport-optimization.md

 ## Introduction

 This proposal aims to optimize how secondary transports are connected and registered.
 The original proposal [SDL-0141](0141-multiple-transports.md) stated secondary transports should be connected to and registered on immediately when they are available.
-This proposal is to change that to connect and register on when necessary by the application.
+This proposal is to change that to connect and register only when necessary by the application.

 ## Motivation

 The initial design had an oversight on transports optimization that would cause unnecessary battery drain and resource usage on the user's device.
 This is because an app would be required to connect a secondary transport like TCP immediately when the head unit sent a message that it was ready.
 In practical terms this was right after the app registered and was still in the HMI_NONE state.
 This meant, the app would create a TCP connection every time the user connected their phone via SDL even without any intention of using the app that connected the extra transport.
-This becomes increasingly irresponsible of the library when taking the example of a user that gets in and out of the vehicle multiple times over a short time span where each session a new TCP connection is established, maintained, and eventually torn down.
+This becomes increasingly irresponsible of the library during the scenario of a user getting in and out of the vehicle multiple times over a short time span where each session a new TCP connection is established, maintained, and eventually torn down.
 The SDL library should not use resources that it doesn't fully intended on using.

 ## Proposed solution